TedHusted/awake/awake.md/awake.md

 Ally: What about alien abductions?

 Idisi: Most of the Vanir have become infertile.
 Evolution was not kind.
 The knowledge we gain from biological experiments are keeping the Vanir race alive.
 Our generic research is covered by the pact.
-In exchange, we provide the Terran leadership with technology that is saving countless lives.
+In exchange, we provide the Terran leadership with technology that is saving countless human lives.

 Ally: Am I a Vanir experiment?